tealtools/awesome-apache-pulsar/README.md

 - [Announcing the Delta Lake Sink Connector for Apache Pulsar](https://streamnative.io/blog/announcing-delta-lake-sink-connector-apache-pulsar) by Hang. *🗓️ Aug 17, 2022*
 - [Introducing Pulsar Resources Operator for Kubernetes](https://streamnative.io/blog/introducing-pulsar-resources-operator-kubernetes) by Eric Shen and Fushu Wang. *🗓️ Aug 15, 2022*
 - [What’s New in Apache Pulsar 2.9.3](https://streamnative.io/blog/new-apache-pulsar-2-9-3) by Jun Ma and Qiang Zhao. *🗓️ Jul 27, 2022*
+- [Announcing the Google Cloud Pub/Sub Connector for Apache Pulsar](https://streamnative.io/blog/google-cloud-pub-sub-connector-apache-pulsar) by Zixuan Liu. *🗓️ Jun 24, 2022*
+- [What’s New in Apache Pulsar 2.10.1](https://streamnative.io/blog/new-apache-pulsar-2-10-1) by Penghui Li and Jun Ma. *🗓️ Jun 12, 2022*
+- [What’s New in Apache Pulsar 2.10](https://streamnative.io/blog/new-apache-pulsar-2-10) by Penghui Li and Dave Duggins. *🗓️ Apr 12, 2022*
+- [What’s New in Apache Pulsar 2.9.2](https://streamnative.io/blog/new-apache-pulsar-2-9-2) by Ran Gao and Yu Liu. *🗓️ Apr 12, 2022*
+- [Cloudera and StreamNative Announce the Integration of Apache NiFi and Apache Pulsar](https://streamnative.io/blog/cloudera-streamnative-announce-integration-apache-nifi-tm-apache-pulsar-tm) by David Kjerrumgaard. *🗓️ Mar 9, 2022*
+- [Moving Toward a ZooKeeper-Less Apache Pulsar](https://streamnative.io/blog/moving-toward-zookeeper-less-apache-pulsar) by David Kjerrumgaard. *🗓️ Jan 25, 2022*

 ## Events